 Board of Governors (BOG) Fee Waiver Application The Board of Governors Fee Waiver (BOG) is funded by the State of California to waive in full the amount of enrollment fees to eligible students who are California residents.

 BOG Fee Waiver Online Application Click here for step-by-step instructions on the online BOG Application.
+Click here to navigate directly to the online BOG Application.

 Download and print paper BOG Fee Waiver application(s) below: